aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/add-text-to-a-pdf-file/_index.md

 type: docs
 weight: 10
 url: /net/add-text-to-a-pdf-file/
+description: This article describes various aspects of working with text in Aspose.PDF.
+Learn how to add text to a PDF, add HTML fragments, or use custom OTF fonts.
 ---

 # Add Text to a PDF file

 To add text to an existing PDF file: